 Southern University weighing termination of embattled law professor

-UPDATE: Law professor Dorothy Jackson has filed an appeal following her termination at Southern University last week.
+UPDATE: Law professor Dorothy Jackson's appeal of her termination from Southern University has been denied.

-President Ray Belton came to the decision to fire Jackson Friday, after she spent the better part of a year involved in a legal battle pertaining to a controversial will drafted at the university.
+President Ray Belton came to the decision to fire Jackson in February, after she spent the better part of a year involved in a legal battle pertaining to a controversial will drafted at the university.